Roy-lab/HiC-Reg/README.md

 - featype:
   - Pconcat: generate feature signal for region1 and region2.
   - Window: generate feature signal for region1 and region2, and average feature signal for the window between these two regions.
-  - Outerprod: calculate the output product of the features in region1 and features in region2.

 #### Input Files:
 1.HiCsparseMatrix: Gm12878_chr17_5kb_SQRTVC_counts_pairs_100.tab